 Tech Lady Hackathon #5

-I created these 12" x 18" posters for our 2017 Tech Lady Hackathon leaders and volunteers.
+I made these 12" x 18" posters for our 2017 Tech Lady Hackathon leaders and volunteers.

 Layers: DC Boundary, DC Metro-Area Roads, Washington Post (location of TLH #5)